Break the Cycle

 However, recent research shows that excessive sugar intake activates the reward pathway in the brain due to its palatability.
 That means that physiologically it is slightly different to food addiction.

 If you’re no stranger to daily sugar cravings and you are ready to find out how to stop binging on sugar, keep reading.
-I will share some simple effective strategies to help stop sugar binges from my Nutritional Therapy Clinic.
+I will share some simple effective strategies to help stop sugar binges from my UK and online (internationally) Nutritional Therapy Clinic.
 You will also figure out what to do after a sugar binge to support your mental health.

 Want to find out how to stop sugar binges or what to do after a sugar binge?
 Then it’s key to learn to recognise the effects of sugar and how it actually works on the body.